DIY Baseball Mason Jar Gift

 - Glass Mason Jar or Plastic Mason Jar – look for jars with one-piece lids.

 - White acrylic paint

-STEP 1: Paint the lid of the mason jar white.
-I gave the lid several coats of paint letting them dry in between.
+Start by painting the lid of the mason jar white.
+I gave the lid several coats of white acrylic paint letting them dry in between.

-STEP 4: Fill the jars with baseball-themed goodies!!
+The jars are ready to be filled with baseball-themed goodies!
 I filled my jars with traditional game-time snacks like Cracker Jacks and peanuts.
 I also filled them with Brewers-themed m&m’s!
-You don’t need custom candy, though; you could pick any candy that matches your favorite team’s colors and add that to the jar!
+You don’t need custom candy, though; you could pick any candy that matches your favorite team’s colors and add that to the jar.

 When filling the mason jars, start with the smallest item first.
 If you wait and add the smallest item last, they may fall down in between the larger items.
 If you are filling a bunch of jars, do one first to get a sense of how much of each snack will go in each before moving on to all the others!

 I hope you enjoyed this fun baseball-themed craft!
 Interested in another summertime baseball craft?
 Check out the DIY Cornhole Boards we made a few years ago or the Upcycled Baseball Wreath I made using an old baby bodysuit!